BCM-HGSC/ARBoR/README.md

 Clinical laboratories return the results of clinical testing to the ordering physician as a signed report.
 This report is often a PDF, but can also be a physical paper copy or a structured data format.
 Here, we present ARBoR, a simple and efficient approach that addresses the difficulties of monitoring report authenticity by providing a record of cryptographically signed, versioned reports, stored in a replicated ledger.
 This approach augments the secure delivery path between clinical labs and a downstream Electronic Health Record (EHR) system by providing a durable method to verify the authenticity of files and detect whether newer files are known to exist.
 More details at <a href='https://www.biorxiv.org/content/10.1101/567875v1'>ARBoR</a>.

-The overall ARBoR system consists of four parts:
+The overall ARBoR system consists of three parts:

-- ARBoR Push is integrated into the pipeline of a clinical laboratory.
-Once the pipeline has generated a clinical report and related files, it uses ARBoR Push to transmit a record about this file to the ARBoR Service.
-- ARBoR Service stores records in a public blockchain.
+- ARBoR Service (`ledger_generator.py`) stores records in a public ledger.
 It only accepts trusted records from the clinical pipeline.
-- ARBoR Client is typically run by an institutional end user as part of the ingestion process for new clinical reports and related files.
-It fetches new blocks from the ARBoR Service and uses its local copy of the blockchain to validate and identify files.
+- ARBoR Client (`ledger_validator.py`) is typically run by an institutional end user as part of the ingestion process for new clinical reports and related files.
+It fetches new blocks from the ARBoR Service and uses its local copy of the ledger to validate and identify files.
 - ARBoRScan  is a mobile app for both <a href='https://goo.gl/QZXpqg' target="_blank">iOS</a> and <a href='https://goo.gl/cLdKB8' target="_blank">Android</a> platforms and is typically run by an end user to fetch metadata about existing reports and check the authenticity and versions of these reports.
-It also maintains a local copy of the blockchain.
+It also maintains a local copy of the ledger.
 It's primary input is scanning QR codes from existing reports.

 ARBoR is built using Python and is available for public use.
 Instructions on  building a ledger and validating the contents of a ledger are provided.